Solar array adds to the sustainable future of a historically progressive family farm in Maine

 In 1986, Goranson joined a farmers market, the first for her family’s farm.
 She was known as the “potato lady” for the expansive selection of tuberous varieties she offered.
 But her reputation would change quickly.
 Around that same time she met and teamed up with her would-be husband, Rob Johanson, who was growing a wide array of warm climate crops in greenhouses, helping her work toward her diversified vision.

-By using budding greenhouse techniques to grow things such as cantaloupes and eggplants during the summer, and season extending growing methods to continue cultivating cold hardy crops later into the fall and winter, the selection of products offered by Goranson Farm exploded in the late 1980s.
+By using budding greenhouse techniques to grow things such as cantaloupes and eggplants during the summer and season-extending growing methods to continue cultivating cold hardy crops later into the fall and winter, the selection of products offered by Goranson Farm exploded in the late 1980s.

-In 1990, the farm began offering its community supported agriculture (CSA) program, had joined several more farmers markets and became one of the cornerstone operations to the growing small-farm hub forming in the southern midcoast area.
+In 1990, the farm began offering its community supported agriculture, or CSA, program, had joined several more farmers markets and became one of the cornerstone operations to the growing small-farm hub forming in the southern midcoast area.

 “Those ideas were pretty much just on the forefront of this change, this real change in the perception of what a farm was, and what agriculture could be on a smaller farm,” Goranson said.

-Since 2000 the farm has been a fully certified organic grower.
+Since 2000 the farm has been a fully certified organic growe r.
 Goranson Farm presently cultivates 32 acres of vegetables, and it maintains an additional 50 acres in cover crops, which are rotated annually.

 Sustainable future

-Note: A previous version of this story incorrectly stated the amount per month that Goranson Farm paid in electric costs per month.